-Restaurant Guy Savoy in Paris recently retained three Michelin stars for 15 years running.
+Restaurant Guy Savoy in Paris has retained three Michelin stars for 15 years running.
 Chopstix caught up with Guy Savoy himself, one of the most personable chefs in the business, on a recent trip to Asia.

 Who inspired you to become a chef?

 My mother.
 Firstly, I liked to eat and my mother was a good cook.
 I didn’t imagine how much work went into it though then I watched my mother one day.
 I saw how she blended flour, butter, eggs, salt and sugar.
 The ingredients were not interesting separately but then they became a cake.
 For me, it was like magic.

 I love ice cream; it is an addiction.
 I don’t like capsicum.
 When they’re cooked they’re ok but I can’t eat raw ones.

 What do you like to cook for yourself?

 For a snack: toasted rustic bread with a thick layer of cold bread and some sardines and ground pepper on top.
 The most important thing is to have cold butter.

 What would you be if you couldn’t be a chef?